5/1/2025

 Ken Goldman

-Hi, thank you.
-And I appreciate the help on your two-queue tariff expense.
-Just appreciating the fluidity of the situation and that you're taking some mitigating actions, including trying to get an exemption.
+Hi.
+Thank you.
+And I appreciate the help on your 2Q tariff expense.
+Just, you know, appreciating the fluidity of the situation and that you're taking some, you know, mitigating actions, including trying to get an exemption.
 Is there a rough way for investors to think about the risk ahead if an exemption doesn't immediately come through?
-And I guess I'm trying to quantify what might not be currently quantifiable, but I guess any help in thinking about the level of risk in three-queue and four-queue might help to diminish some of the uncertainty on the stock.
+And I guess I'm trying to quantify what might not be currently quantifiable, but I guess any help in thinking about the level of risk in 3Q and 4Q, you know, might help to diminish some of the uncertainty on the stock.

 speaker

-Yeah, I wanna take that one.
-You bet, thanks for the question, Ken.
+Do you want to take that one?
+You bet.
+Thanks for the question, Ken.
 Yeah, so for Q2, I think we have enough clarity to share that 15 to 20, as you'd expect.
 We've got a lot of inventories, so that mitigates some of the impact for Q2.
-As we look to the back half, as you said, I'll start by saying it changes constantly, and that's part of the reason for not sharing it in the release, but if we looked at the unmitigated impact for Q3 and Q4, and of course we are gonna mitigate, we'll talk more about that in a minute, but the unmitigated impact could be up to $100 million per quarter, for quarter three and quarter four.
-If you break that down, two thirds of it are either COCO or the Canadian retaliatory tariffs, and those are the two areas where, as you can imagine, we've got the most effort focused on influencing government action, using every lever at our disposal to get those tariffs changed, particularly with respect to COCO, but that's the impact of unmitigated.
-And as we've talked about in the past, we're gonna use a sign from the lobbying and the influencing and so forth, we're gonna use every lever in the toolbox for whatever amount of tariffs remain as we go forward in the back half of the year.
-And we'll be in a position to share more specifics about those actions and kind of get to the mid-year mark, but as we've said before, I think all of the levers are on the table as we look at mitigating both COCO and that incremental tariffs component.
+As we look to the back half, as you said, I'll start by saying it changes constantly, and that's part of the reason for not sharing it in the release.
+But if we look at the unmitigated impact for Q3 and Q4, and, of course, we are going to mitigate.
+We'll talk more about that in a minute.
+But the unmitigated impact could be up to $100 million per quarter, for quarter three and quarter four.
+If you break that down, two-thirds of it are either COCO or the Canadian retaliatory tariffs.
+And those are the two areas where, as you can imagine, we've got the most effort focused on influencing government action, using every lever at our disposal to get those tariffs changed, particularly with respect to COCO.
+But that's the impact of unmitigated.
+And as we've talked about in the past, that we're going to use a sign from the lobbying and the influencing and so forth, we're going to use every lever in the toolbox for whatever amount of tariffs remain as we go forward in the back half of the year.
+And we'll be in a position to share more specifics about those actions as we kind of get to the mid-year mark.
+But as we've said before, all of the levers are on the table as we look at mitigating both COCO and that incremental tariff component.

 speaker